fbpx

 9. Subtle Section Animations or Even No Animation

-When it comes to animation trends on B2B SaaS websites, many organizations are opting to let their content do the talking.
-It’s most common to see either subtle section animations as a user scrolls down the page or no section animations at all – meaning all the content is already loaded on the page as a user scrolls.
-There are many benefits to using a less-is-more animation approach on a conversion-focused website.
-A website layout with little animation can lead to a better user experience, increased accessibility, faster loading times, and a stronger focus on content.
+When it comes to animation trends on B2B SaaS websites, many organizations are opting to let their website content do the talking.
+It’s most common to see either micro interactions as a user scrolls down the page or no section animations at all – meaning all the content is already loaded on the page as a user scrolls.

 Rewind